-If you deliver electronic presentations using Microsoft PowerPoint or other presentation software programs, how do you advance to the next or previous slide?
+If you deliver digital presentations using Microsoft PowerPoint or other presentation software programs, how do you advance to the next or previous slide?
 You can move forward to the next slide with the keyboard or the mouse or even have someone else help you but this can be awkward or keep you locked in near your laptop.
 For more professional results, use a presentation remote control to easily navigate through your slide shows.

 Many projectors come standard with a remote but features vary and may not always be easy to use.
-A better choice is to buy your own personal presentation remote control.
+A better choice is to use your own personal presentation remote control.
 When evaluating a remote, look for these features and decide what is important to you:

 I was reminded of the importance of an easy to use remote when I watched an excellent presenter pull out a huge remote that looked a price scanner gun from Home Depot.
 As he fumbled with a large panel of buttons, the remote dropped to the floor and broke open with batteries flying across the stage.

 - Transmit distance.
 Remotes operate with three different technologies: RF (wireless radio frequency), IR (infrared), and Bluetooth.
 There are also smartphone apps that can turn your device into a remote via WiFi or Bluetooth connections.
 A huge drawback with IR remotes is that you need to point the mouse directly at the receiver for it to work.
 You won’t likely find these anymore unless your office has some “old school” technology.
 Bluetooth and RF remotes have a range of 50 to 100 feet.
 With some remotes, you can have your back to the laptop and move to the middle of an audience.
 What do you need for your presentations?